mist64/cbmbus_doc/3 Commodore DOS.md

 ### 1581

 The 1581 (and CMD devices in 1581 emulation mode) supports its own "partitions", which occupy a contiguous sequence of blocks.
-They appear as files of type `CBM`, but cannot be read or written as files, but reserve blocks to be accessed by the block API (safe from `VALIDATE`), or to hold a sub-filesystem[^92] (if the partition occupies at least 3 full tracks) by formatting it after changing into it.
+They appear as files of type `CBM`, but cannot be read or written as files, but reserve blocks to be accessed by the block API (safe from `VALIDATE`), or to hold a sub-filesystem[^92] (if the partition starts and ends at track boundaries and is at least 3 tracks in size) by formatting it after changing into it.
 This way, partitions can even be nested.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|
 | PARTITION      | `/`[_drv_][`:`_name_]                                 | Select partition |
 | PARTITION      | `/`[_drv_]`:`_name_`,`_track_ _sector_ _count_lo_ _count_hi_ `,C` | Create partition |

+There is no syntax to access files in a different partition, it is only possible to change into partitions, and to change back to the root (by omitting the partition name).

 ### C65